Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/cantrip/prestidigitation-2024.md

 comp:
   - V
   - S
-duration: "Up To 1 Hour
+duration: "Up To 1 Hour"
-cast_time: "Action
+cast_time: "Action"
 description: |
   You create a magical effect within range.
 Choose the effect from the options below.
 If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time.